simplyhelp/learn/csrs-canada.md

 - A .prj file contains the coordinate system definition (horizontal & vertical reference), but not the transformation details.
 - NTv2 grid shifts are part of datum transformations, which are handled separately in ArcGIS Pro.
 - NTv2 grids are government-owned datasets and have licensing or distribution restrictions.

+**Uncorrected GPS data**
+- Using standard/uncorrected GPS has an accuracy of only ~3m, which is less accurate than the correction here.
+Therefore most users do not need to worry about the level of precision converting to and from the standard GPS International Terrestrial Reference Frame (ITRF) used by GPS is ITRF2020, with WGS84(G2296) being the aligned version used in GPS since January 2024.